 702/607-7777

-The Strip’s enormous themed indoor shopping malls have become big family destinations, with free window shopping, exotic decor and moderately priced food courts the main attractions.
+The Strip’s enormous themed indoor shopping malls have become big family destinations.
+Why not?
+They offer free window shopping, exotic decor and moderately priced food courts.
 We like the Palazzo, with its two-story waterfall in a frescoed Italian style atrium filled with flowers.
-Keep walking and you’ll flow into the Venetian Resort shops where gondolas ($29 per person for a 15-minute ride) ply the canals while cute gondoliers in striped shirts (think Venice!) serenade passengers.
+Keep walking and you’ll flow into the Venetian Resort shops.
+Watch gondolas ($29 pp for a 15-minute ride) ply the canals while cute gondoliers in striped shirts serenade passengers.
 Great fun to watch.

 Discovery Children’s Museum